leon2968/ZenSpace/README.md

     email: trialuser@zenspace.com", password: trial"

 2. home.html:

-navigation bar on left: not implemented yet. language setting on left bottom: not implemented yet.
+    navigation bar on left: functions not implemented yet.

+    language setting on left bottom: functions not implemented yet.

     logout: directsyou back to login.html

 3. register.html:

-uses regex to validate if the user's email is valid. check if user's password and confirm password match.
+    uses regex to validate if the user's email is valid.

+    check if user's password and confirm password match.

+4. index.html:
+automatically redirect to login.html.